minnojs/minno-quest/docs/basics/introduction.md

 ### Mixers

-Each PI task is composed of a series of elements which are presented to the users sequentially (i.e. trials for piPlayer, pages for piQuest and tasks for piManager).
+Each PI task is composed of a series of elements which are presented to the users sequentially (i.e. trials for miTime, pages for miQuest and tasks for miManager).
 The sequence [**mixer**](./mixer.html) is responsible for the order  that these elements are presented to the users.
 It allows you to randomize the order of your elements.
 It also allows you to repeat a task multiple times and randomly assign participants to experimental conditions.

-For example, the following mixer randomizes the order of two tasks in *piManager*:
+For example, the following mixer randomizes the order of two tasks in *miManager*:

 ```javascript
 API.addSequence([